aabmets/automate-electron-ipc/README.md

 this library uses the TypeScript library internally to parse the channel expressions from schema files to deduce the meanings behind their definitions.

 Since this library is well-documented through its type definitions, the developer is encouraged to use an IDE which facilitates easy type inference and hints within its user interface.
+To that end, you should configure your `tsconfig.node.json` to include the generated `main.ts` and `preload.ts` files from within the IPC data directory.
+For the renderer process, you should include the generated `window.d.ts` file into your `tsconfig.web.json` file.

+_Note: IPC automation does not make a distinction between senders/listeners and invokers/handlers as they are defined in the IPC documentation of the Electron library.
+Whether an IPC component is generated as a sender/listener or invoker/handler under the hood depends on the direction and the kind of the channel expression.
+The reason behind this design choice was to allow the user to focus on IPC arguments and return types without having to concern themselves with IPC internals._

 ### Simple Example